xima-media/xima-deployer-tools/docs/DRUPAL.md

 Uses drush's backup functionality.
 Typically this task is used in the production deployment.
 Also cleans up the drush backups keeping a maximum of 10 backups.

+The backups are created in ~/drush-backups of the deploying user.

 ```bash
 dep deploy:database:backup
 ```